||PROFESSIONAL EKTAPRO MULTIMEDIA EQUIPMENT for DISSOLVE PROJECTION of SLIDES

 With the included computer and program, "Wings for Windows," the producer can create fantastic multimedia shows.

-style, stand times & brightness for each individual slide, record, edit
+style, stand times & brightness for each individual slide.
+With the

-and insert sound effects, stereo background music and voice comments - all with the "Wings for
+fantastic audio program, you can copy CDs, record, edit, mix, insert sound effects, stereo background music and voice comments - all with the

-Windows" program.
-During the production stages you don't need the projectors!
-You see and hear
+same program (cost over $3000!).
+During the production stages you don't need the projectors.
+You see

-projectors to the DS-404 with the serial cables.
+to the projectors with serial cables.
 Do a test run on the

-big screen.
-When everything is perfect, burn the show onto a CD.
+big screen and after everything is perfect, burn the entire show onto a CD.
 The CD recording includes the

 stereo sound tracks which the audience hears plus embedded signals which drive the computerized